 For most people, Bitcoin burst onto the scene between 2013 and 2014.
-The truth is, however, that the cryptocurrency dates back to 2009.
-At that time, cryptocurrencies were nothing more than an idea, and Bitcoin would serve as a pioneer to the industry.
+The truth is, however, that this cryptocurrency dates back to as early as 2008.
+At that time, cryptocurrencies were nothing more than an idea based on theory, but Bitcoin would go on to serve as a pioneer to the industry.
+It all began with the publication of the original Bitcoin whitepaper by a person named Satoshi Nakamoto.

 Bitcoin Value, Market Cap and Volume